martezr/packer-provisioner-puppet-bolt/README.md

 - bolt_task (string) - The bolt task to be run.

+or

+- bolt_plan (string) - The bolt plan to be run.

 Optional Parameters:
 ------

+- bolt_module_path (string) - The path that Bolt should look for modules.

 - inventory_file (string) - The inventory file to use during provisioning.
 When unspecified, Packer will create a temporary inventory file and will use the host_alias.